 Symphony in the Park is a free outdoor evening concert with the Vancouver Symphony Orchestra at Deer Lake Park in Burnaby.

 (TIP: Another event you might be interested in is Symphony in the Park in Abbotsford.
-It’s with a different symphony orchestra that played on August 16th.
+It’s with a different symphony orchestra that plays on August 14th, 2026.
 It too is free, lovely and highly recommended.)

 Where and When

-Symphony in the Park happens on the Festival Lawn at Deer Lake Park which is located at 6450 Deer Lake Avenue in Burnaby.
+Symphony in the Park happens on the Festival Lawn at Deer Lake Park, which is located at 6450 Deer Lake Avenue in Burnaby.
 The lawn is in front of the Shadbolt Centre for the Arts.
-A special outdoor stage is normally set up for the day at the far end of the field, not far from the water.
+A special outdoor stage is normally set up for the day at the far end of the field, near the water.
 It’s a beautiful venue.

 What to Expect